vaultuno/vaultuno-python/README.md

 # Rebalancing portfolios

 Use the `rebalance_broker_account` method to rebalance all portolios in a broker account.
-The method chooses an optimal path to bring asset positions in a portfolio and portfolio positions in an account into accordance with their target weights:
+The method chooses an optimal path to bring asset and portfolio positions into accordance with their target weights:

 ```py
 broker_account = vu.rebalance_broker_account(broker_account.id)